britram/taps-transports/draft-ietf-taps-transports.md

 an overlaoded path and may cause the loss of messages from other protocols (e.g., TCP) when sharing the same network path.

-[GF: This para isn't needed":
-Messages with payload errors are ordinarily detected by an invalid end- to-end checksum and are discarded before being delivered to an application.
-UDP-Lite (see {{RFC3828}}, and below) provides the ability for portions of the message contents to be exempt from checksum coverage.]

 On transmission, UDP encapsulates each datagram into an IP packet, which may in turn be fragmented by IP and are reassembled before